-Each investor has the option to exit the Fund by offering its shares for repurchase on a quarterly basis, at Net Asset Value
+Each investor has the option to exit the Fund by offering its shares for repurchase on a quarterly basis, at Net Asset Value.

-Redemptions are subject to an annual cap of 20% of Shares Class A and Shares Class B outstanding at the start of each calendar year.
-Separately, the shareholders have the ability to request on 31 December 2020 for full redemption of their shares in 2025 without the cap applying.
+Repurchases are subject to an annual cap of 20% of Shares Class A and Shares Class B outstanding at the start of each calendar year.
+Separately, the shareholders have the ability to request on 31 December 2040 for full repurchase of their shares.
+The repurchse can be postponed by the Fund Manager until 31 December 2045 without the cap applying.

-Redemption or repurchase of shares can only occur if the Primary Investments volume existing between TCX and the exiting Investor after redemption does not breach the limits defined in the Investors Agreement.
+Repurchase of shares can only occur if the Primary Investments volume existing between TCX and the exiting Investor after redemption does not breach the limits defined in the Investors Agreement.